ec-jrc/cbm/docs/api_sentinel_images.md

 You can now decide to go pick up the relevant bands for the 4 cloud free acquisitions.
 This can, in principle, be done with *rawChipByLocation* but that is not a very efficient procedure, because that query does not benefit well from parallel processing.

 Continue on the [next WIKI page](https://jrc-cbm.readthedocs.io/en/latest/api_post.html) to find a more advanced solution.

-## Quiz question

-There is an alternative, more approximate, solution to understand whether the parcel is cloud free.
-Try to find out which, and write a script to compare to the histogram extractions.